openshift-labs/lab-building-images/workshop/content/python-server/04-developer-roles.md

 ls -lasR
 ```

 You will see that the structure has been changed with the application source code moved into the `src` sub directory.
-We have also created an `bin` directory.
+We have also created a `bin` directory.
 This contains an `assemble-image` script which includes the steps to build and install the application source code:

 ```execute
 cat bin/assemble-image